I’m on a bit of a simplification kick right now. The #DeclutterChallege has prompted me to re-think clutter everywhere.

 And after the success I’ve had reducing stress and getting organized on the home and digital fronts, naturally I had to brainstorm some ways to declutter your finances as well.

-Here are seven ways to simplify your finances.
+Here are seven ways you can simplify your finances.

 Reduce Your Credit Cards